1mckenna/esp32_iGrill/README.md

 This will connect to an iGrill deivce and then publish the temperatures of the probes and the iGrill Device battery level to MQTT for use in Home Automation systems.

+**Lastest Changes:**
+- If using the default temperature retain configuration temperature probes now are added/removed from MQTT as they are connected/disconnected.
+- We now create sensors for iGrill device connectivity and the esp32 iGrill device
+- The esp32 iGrill device's attributes are now easily viewable in the esp32 iGrill sensor
+- **NOTICE: You will need to update the lovelace and automations to use the new sensors**

 # Table of Contents
 - [ESP32_iGrill](#esp32-igrill)
 - [Arduino IDE Setup](#arduino-ide-setup)